SapphireLab/Sapphire-TTS-Collection/Surveys/2024.10.24_A_Survey_on_Speech_Large_Language_Models_17P/Main.md

 ## 1.Introduction: 引言

 The advancements in large language models within natural language processing have been particularly significant, especially in contextual understanding and multimodal technology.
 Models like GPT-4~\cite{achiam2023gpt}, trained on extensive corpora, are now capable of processing complex contexts with exceptional accuracy.
 These models, with their vast parameters, excel in parsing contextually appropriate sentences and maintaining coherence over multiple conversational turns, which is crucial for tasks like dialogue systems, automatic summarization, and machine translation.
 By leveraging vast contextual information, these models manage long-text processing with unprecedented proficiency in contextual reasoning.

 In addition to the success in text-based tasks, large language models have also achieved remarkable success in multimodal tasks~\cite{app14125068}, particularly in integrating and processing inputs from diverse modalities like vision, speech, and text.
 Their ability to semantically link these different types of data has led to significant breakthroughs in areas such as visual question answering and image generation, as exemplified by models like CLIP~\cite{radford2021learningtransferablevisualmodels} and DALL-E~\cite{ramesh2021zeroshottexttoimagegeneration}.
 This capability not only enhances performance in visual tasks by effectively fusing information from different modalities, but also demonstrates the models' potential to expand into and improve upon other modalities.
 The way these models manage complex multimodal information processing highlights their adaptability and lays the groundwork for further innovations in multimodal understanding and integration.

 The typical \textit{Spoken Language Understanding (SLU)} involves interpreting spoken language to extract meaning, intent, and relevant information beyond simple transcription~\cite{tur2011spoken, qin2021survey}.
 In order to more comprehensively and coherently demonstrate the performance of Speech LLMs, in this article, we also include basic speech-to-text tasks, such as automatic speech recognition (ASR), within its scope.
 Related works have achieved remarkable performance across various domains, including voice-activated assistants, automated transcription, and real-time speech translation.
 Modern systems are adept at handling diverse accents and languages, improving efficiency and accuracy in workflows like medical transcription and customer service automation.
-However, challenges remain, particularly in \textbf{long-form speech recognition} and \textbf{hotword/keyword recognition}.
+However, challenges remain, particularly in **long-form speech recognition** and **hotword/keyword recognition**.
 Long-form recognition struggles with maintaining context over extended periods and handling speaker variability, often resulting in accuracy degradation and latency issues in real-time applications.
 Hotword detection, critical for wake word recognition, faces difficulties in noisy environments and balancing sensitivity and specificity, especially when hotwords are contextually similar to other phrases.
 The integration of hotword recognition into continuous speech processing without disrupting flow or increasing computational overhead remains an ongoing challenge.

 In this paper, our contributions can be summarized in the following three points:

-- The first in-depth and comprehensive survey analyzing \textbf{Speech LLMs} in the \textbf{SLU} domain.
+- The first in-depth and comprehensive survey analyzing **Speech LLMs** in the **SLU** domain.
 We will conduct an in-depth exploration of the development of Speech LLMs, explaining the paradigm of model architecture, and perform a comparative analysis with traditional speech models in SLU tasks.
-- The first comparative analysis of training methods for aligning speech and text modalities in Speech LLMs architecture, with an emphasis on the potential development of \textbf{Reinforcement Learning} strategies such as DPO and PPO.
+- The first comparative analysis of training methods for aligning speech and text modalities in Speech LLMs architecture, with an emphasis on the potential development of **Reinforcement Learning** strategies such as DPO and PPO.
-- We are the first to propose and deeply analyze the \textbf{LLM's Dormancy} when the LLM is applied in the speech domain, and to provide possible viable conclusions regarding its causes.
+- We are the first to propose and deeply analyze the **LLM's Dormancy** when the LLM is applied in the speech domain, and to provide possible viable conclusions regarding its causes.

 ## 2.Recent Advances in Speech LLMs